Records show that retrials of deadlocked jury decisions aren’t as common as previously thought.

 A dozen elements across four sections (demographics, evidence, complexity, and deliberations) determine whether hung jury decisions will happen in courts.
 These elements are:

-- Type of court – federal courts (less likely to have hung jury decisions) or state courts (more likely to have hung jury decisions)
+- Type of court – Federal courts (less likely to see hung jury decisions) or state courts (more likely to arrive at hung jury decisions)

-- Charge count – more charges against defendant(s) increases chances of having hung jury decisions
+- Charge count – More charges against defendant(s) increases the chances of hung jury decisions

-- Attorney competence – skills of defense attorneys could cause more favorable decisions and cause a hung jury decision
+- Attorney competence – The skills of defense attorneys could lead to more favorable decisions and cause a hung jury decision

-- Vote timing – jurors’ vote might hang if they vote prematurely during deliberations
+- Vote timing – The jurors’ vote might hang if they vote prematurely during deliberations

-- Dynamism of jurors – some hung juries might report conflict among jurymen or women amid deliberations
+- Dynamism of jurors – Some hung juries might report conflict among jurymen or women amid the deliberations

 Collated numbers show that US state court hung decisions are about 6.2% nationwide.
 Figures compiled across several sources vary widely and are dependent on factors unique to some districts.